dmarienburg/SSVF-Repositry-DQ-Processor/README.md

 This program stream lines the processes of extracting HMIS client ID numbers from SSVF DQ reports.

 Release Notes:
+v.1.21--Minor Update
+Release Date: 10/20/2015
+  What's New:
+      The column headings in the spreadsheet the program outputs now match the fields in ServicePoint, the HMIS provider used in Portland, OR.
+This change was entirely based upon user feedback and I would love to make further updates to the program so that its output is the same as the HMIS fields used by every HMIS provider.
+I can't do this without community input though so it is going on the back burner until people from outside the Portland COC start using this program and providing feedback.

 v.1.2--Back End Changes
 Release Date: 7/15/2015
   What's New:
     Made numerous changes to the back end making the program usable by SSVF providers outside of Portland Oregon.
     I also did some clean up work on the code wrapping the GUI in a class and similar tasks that most people really won't be interested in.
 The end result is faster, cleaner code though which should make everone happy.

 v1.11--Minor Update
 Release Date: 7/14/2015